HistoricalGeobiology/Road.River.Trace.Metals/README.txt

 rpart.plot

-The deeptime package is currently only available on GitHub, and will need to be installed from there to reproduce Figures 3 and 4.
+The deeptime package is currently only available on GitHub, and will need to be installed from there to reproduce Figure 3.
 This can be achieved by running the following commands in your R console (ignore the first line if you already have devtools installed). install.packages("devtools") devtools::install_github("willgearty/deeptime")